JeremyBYU/realsense-tracking/README.md

 # Real Sense Tracking and Depth Modules

 The purpose of this repository is to provide a reproducible (possibly isolated) environment for high level robotics software.
 Currently the main concern of this repo is interacting with Intel RealSense Cameras.
-The code of this repository is meant to be distributed as a docker image that is cross-compiled to both x86-64 and arm64 architectures (Regular computers as well as raspberry pi).
+This environment (code of this repo) can be be distributed as a docker image that is cross-compiled to both x86-64 and arm64 architectures (Regular computers as well as raspberry pi).
 Here is a quick list of thing this repository is meant to do:

 - Have a stable pre-setup ubuntu environment in a docker image with all installed dependencies.
 - Communicate with Intel RealSense Devices using librealsense SDK 2.0.
-- Provide a communication framework using [ECAL](https://github.com/continental/ecal) which provides efficient shared memory to publish RealSense "messages".
+- Provide a communication framework using [ECAL](https://github.com/continental/ecal) which provides efficient shared memory to publish "messages".
 - Provide simple configurations file that can configure publishing of realsense cameras and saving data.
-  - See `rspub_default.toml` for publishing and `rssave_default.toml` for saving messages.
+  - See `rspub_default.toml` for publishing and `rssave_default.toml` for saving RealSense data.
-- Provide Python code for postprocessing the data to demonstrate mesh creation.
+- Provide Python client code for visualizing mesh creation.

 ## Installed libraries and Dependencies